Entry requirements

 To take up an offer of employment with the NHS Graduate Management Training Scheme (GMTS), you will need to demonstrate that you have the right to work in the UK for the duration of the Scheme.
 You also need to notify us immediately if there are any changes to your immigration status after you’ve applied.

-Any offer made by GMTS is subject to pre-employment checks which include your immigration status.
+Any offer made by the Scheme is subject to pre-employment checks which include your immigration status, qualification verification and a recent proof of address in the UK.
 If you do not pass all of these checks, you will not be permitted to commence the Scheme.

 We adhere to guidance by the Home Office with regard to the sponsorship of individuals at all times.
-If you will require a Skilled Worker visa, please ensure you check the eligibility criteria with the Home Office before you apply.
+If you will require a Skilled Worker visa, please ensure you meet the Home Office eligibility criteria before applying for a place on the Scheme.

-International students applying for the Scheme must be able to demonstrate their completion of university study as stated in Home Office guidance, before starting full-time employment on the Scheme.
+Student visa holders applying the join the Scheme must be able to demonstrate that they have completed their UK degree course as stated in Home Office guidance, before working full-time.

-This guidance was last updated in August 2023 but is subject to change by the Home Office.
+This RTW section of this website page was last updated in July 2025 but is subject to any Home Office changes.

 Other information